-What is the Difference Between Mild, Moderate and Severe Rheumatoid Arthritis?
+Spot the Difference Between Mild, Moderate, and Severe Rheumatoid Arthritis

 Mild Rheumatoid Arthritis

 Mild disease is, in my opinion, when the patient has no evidence of joint damage on x-rays; that is, there is no loss of bone density, and no sign of bone destruction due to the inflammation of rheumatoid arthritis.

 In mild disease, the patient most likely has less than an hour of significant morning stiffness.